gvwilson/sensibleadventures/cloudherd/cloudherd.md

 gain control of them, there's no telling what might---"

 The sergeant cleared his throat.
 "Actually, honored, it wasn't His Majesty who sent us."
-A lump rose in Noxy's throat as one of his men took a couple of paces to position himself behind Nangyal, his hand falling casually to the hilt of his sword.
+A lump rose in Noxy's throat as one of his men very casually positioned himself behind Nangyal, his hand falling to the hilt of his sword.

 The whole village held its breath.
 One heartbeat, two...
 "You're---you're *traitors*!?" the *tralpa* spluttered.
 "Here!?
 Reeve!
 Reeve!
 Arrest these men!"

 "No." "No!"
 Indy and the sergeant said simultaneously.
-The sergeant jerked his chin at the soldier behind the *tralpa*.
-Obediently, the soldier slid his half-drawn sword back into its sheath.
+The sergeant shook his head almost imperceptibly at the soldier behind the *tralpa*.
+Obediently, the man slid his half-drawn sword back into its sheath.

 The sergeant turned to Indy.
 "Honored?
-If you don't want us here, we'll go, but we won't suffer arrest, and I---"
+If you don't want us here, we'll go, but we won't suffer arrest."

-"Nobody's arresting anybody," she interrupted, exasperated.
-"Not right now, anyway.
+"Nobody's arresting anybody," she interrupted in exasperation.
+"Not today, anyway.
 No---with respect, Scholar-Candidate, these men are travelers, and injured, and more importantly, we need to lay their dead to rest before they ghost.
 Sergeant---I'm sorry, I don't know your name?"